What to do with food you cannot share from your collection

 What do I do if I am unable to share all food from a collection?

-Is your surplus food still within date?
+Is your surplus food still within its UB/BB date?

 YES - “food is within date and/or has a best before date”